rwieruch/blog_robinwieruch_content/javascript-fundamentals-react-requirements.md

 Then I give the rules of thumb when to use which variable declaration:

 * (1) don't use `var`, because `let` and `const` are more specific
-* (2) default to `const` for embracing immutable data structures
+* (2) default to `const`, because it cannot be re-assigned or re-declared
-* (3) use `let` when mutating the variable
+* (3) use `let` when re-assigning the variable

-While `let` is usually used in a for loop for incrementing the iterator, `const` is normally used for keeping JavaScript variables immutable.
-Even though it is possible to mutate the inner properties of objects and arrays when using `const`, the variable declaration shows the intent of keeping the variable immutable though.
+While `let` is usually used in a for loop for incrementing the iterator, `const` is normally used for keeping JavaScript variables unchanged.
+Even though it is possible to change the inner properties of objects and arrays when using `const`, the variable declaration shows the intent of keeping the variable unchanged though.

-Keeping your data structures immutable is a recurring subject when teaching React and its ecosystem.
-So I try to introduce the topic early but not in too much detail, but add more detail (why immutability, how to stay immutable, which libraries are embracing immutability,  ...) to it along the way.

 {{% chapter_header "Ternary Operator in React" "react-ternary-operator" %}}